mhochoy/YT2MP3-GUI/README.md

 - OPTIONS.py: Configuration dictionary for YDL

-- APP.py: Builds the application
+- APP.py: Handles the building and events of the application

 - MAIN.py: Handles grabbing the MP3 from YouTube through YDL+LIBAV